-“I wanted to take on this challenge, putting together a complex and fascinating production,” Salemme said.
-“Through Eduardo’s words, I rediscovered a cultural civilization that I feel is disappearing.
-It’s an honor to be able to share this journey with the public.”
+"I wanted to take on this challenge, creating a complex and fascinating production," Salemme said.
+"Through Eduardo's words, I rediscovered a cultural civilization that I feel is disappearing.
+It's an honor to share this journey with the audience."

-The show is a dive into the past, a tribute to an era in which Salemme himself was taking his first steps in the world of theater, crossing paths with Maestro Eduardo.
-“I was lucky enough to work with him and breathe his art up close,” the actor recalled.
-“This experience left a deep impression on me and pushed me to continue carrying on his legacy.”
+The show is a blast from the past, a tribute to a time when Salemme himself was taking his first steps in the world of theater, crossing paths with Maestro Eduardo.
+"I was fortunate enough to work with him and experience his art up close," the actor recalled.
+"This experience deeply impacted me and inspired me to continue carrying on his legacy."

-“Christmas in the Cupiello household” is a comedy that speaks to the heart, capable of making you laugh and move you at the same time.
-The events of the Cupiello family, with their conflicts and their hopes, still resonate today, touching deep chords in the soul of the viewer.
+"Christmas at the Cupiello house"It's a heartfelt comedy, capable of making you laugh and move you at the same time.
+The events of the Cupiello family, with their conflicts and hopes, still resonate today, touching deep chords in the viewer's soul.

-“I wanted to stage this masterpiece with simplicity and love,” concluded Salemme.
-“A love for my origins, for Eduardo, for Luca and for those Christmases spent in front of the television.”
+"I wanted to stage this masterpiece with simplicity and love," Salemme concluded.
+"A love for my roots, for Eduardo, for Luca, and for those Christmases spent in front of the television."

 A high quality production

-The show, produced by Valeria Esposito for “Chi è di scena”, boasts a cast of highly talented actors and a scenography designed down to the smallest details.
-The original music by Nicola Piovani contributes to creating a magical and engaging atmosphere.
+The show, produced by Valeria Esposito for "Chi è di scena," boasts a highly talented cast and meticulously crafted sets.
+Nicola Piovani's original music contributes to the magical and captivating atmosphere.

-“Natale in casa Cupiello” is an unmissable event for all lovers of theater and Neapolitan culture.
-An opportunity to rediscover a timeless classic and to reflect on the values of family and affection.
+"Natale in Casa Cupiello" is an unmissable event for all lovers of theater and Neapolitan culture.
+It's an opportunity to rediscover a timeless classic and reflect on the values of family and affection.

 Salemme's interpretation of Natale in casa Cupiello tonight seems interesting.
 But I wonder if a new version of such a famous opera is really necessary.
 Maybe the public has already seen enough of this show.